Technical Support vs Desktop Support: How Do They Differ?

 What Is Desktop Support_

-Desktop outsourcing services include the following features:
+Desktop outsourcing services typically cover:

 • Remote asset management